A5ho9999/MinecraftMods/README.md

 ✔️ - Supported and Active

-✖️ - Supported but not receiving updates
+✖️ - Supported but not receiving updates (unless Major Bug, eg: A Duplication Glitch)

 ❌ - Not Supported